BAPTISM OF FIRE

 It was always fucking sweltering in this city.
 The approaching summer just seemed to exacerbate this place’s abnormal natural heat.
 The job was rewarding more often than not, but the mugginess that was so heavy it crushed your chest on top of the heat from a fire really felt like a punishment.
 We had to be extra cautious working in these conditions.
 None of us were strangers to heat exhaustion and dehydration.
 Here, it happened fast.

 What I wouldn’t give to be back at the house, curled up in front of the television with air conditioning and a crappy late night rom-com.
-The phantom scent of popcorn lingered in my nose, the heaping bowl untouched, left to grow cold.
 Shift had almost ended without incident, strangely quiet until the call came in.
 Someone had reported smoke drifting from an abandoned building.
 Nothing too unusual.
-We got at least a dozen suspicious calls during any given week, and most of them ended up being tied to a criminal conviction or left unsolved.
+We got at least a dozen suspicious calls during any given week, and most of them ended up being left unsolved.

 The city officials—the mayor, even our own fire commissioner—seemed pretty unconcerned about the whole thing.
 Then again, they weren’t the ones running into burning buildings every week, so it was easy not to give a fuck when your life wasn’t in immediate danger.
-Their usual tactic to appease the disgruntled firefighters and concerned residents involved a lot of flashy press conferences and hollow words about “discussions” that definitely weren’t happening to calm the public.
-There were more empty promises to “improve job safety” and some hand-wringing and their favorite phrase, “We have to do better.”
+Their usual tactic to appease the disgruntled firefighters and concerned residents involved a lot of flashy press conferences and hollow words about “discussions” that definitely weren’t happening.
+More empty promises to “improve job safety” and some hand-wringing and their favorite phrase, “We have to do better.”

 It was an endless, bitter cycle, and we were caught right in the middle.

 Moretti leaned into my shoulder, the attractive curves of his cheekbones and soft, raven-black curls illuminated by the bluish glow from his phone screen.